samselikoff/samselikoff.com/_posts/2015-12-08-lowest-common-ancestor.md

 ## Conclusion

 So, when should application state exist in the UI hierarchy, and when should it be pulled out?
-As in most areas of software design, the answer is not black and white.
+As in most areas of software design, there is no black and white answer.
 Instead, we must understand the tradeoffs involved, and make decisions on a case-by-case basis.

-State that's stored directly in the UI hierarchy is often easier to understand and requires less boilerplate; but, the more components that need a particular piece of state, the more brittle your UI hierarchy can become.
+State that's stored directly in the UI hierarchy is often easier to understand and requires less boilerplate; but, the more components that need a particular piece of state, the more brittle your UI hierarchy becomes.
 Eventually, it makes sense to move "popular state" into a UI-independent data container, such as an Ember Service.

 The key insight is that *all changing application state should have a single owner*, and thus a single source of truth.
 Further, only the owner should be allowed to mutate that state.
 If the state lives in the UI hierarchy, the single owner should be the Lowest Common Ancestor of all components that need that state.